nihal-5/Automatioc-product-creater-for-POS-ERP/README.md

 6. (Optional) Send JSONs to OpenAI for structured output.
 7. Write per‑image JSONs, combined product JSON, and catalog HTML.

+## Showcase
+- Product catalog UI (catalog HTML with hero/JSON preview):
+  `docs/product-catalog.png`
+  _(Add your exported screenshot to this path to display it here.)_
+- AI email/resume automation dashboard (My-Email-MCP):
+  `docs/resume-approval-dashboard.png`
+  _(Add your screenshot here or in the My-Email-MCP README.)_

 ## Notes
 - If no product‑like box is found, hero images may be skipped (noted in JSON).
 - If OpenCV is missing, the cutout hero is skipped (noted in JSON).